-The elastic deformation energy of a smectic LC is a crucial factor in understanding its behavior and predicting its properties.
-The deformation energy arises from the distortion of the layer structure and can be described by the Frank free energy.
-This energy functional is related to the splay, twist, and bend elastic constants, which describe the energy cost of deforming the layer structure in different ways.
+The elastic deformation energy of a smectic LC is a crucial factor in understanding its behavior and predicting its properties, which connects experimental observations to simulation results.
+For a nematic LC, the deformation energy that arises from distortions of the director field is described by the well-known Oseen-Frank elastic free energy.
+This energy functional presents contributions from the splay, twist, and bend deformation modes, which describe the energy cost of deforming the director field in different ways.

-Frank free energy is given by the expression:
+The Oseen-Frank free energy is given by the expression: